IT systems – common problems

 How to find the best tailored provider?

 As it was mentioned earlier, finding a provider who specialize in troublesome systems can be very difficult.
-Typing in the search engine terms such as “competence outsourcing” or “software house” in general leads to the situation when we are drowning in the results (and adds) of companies providing not the services we are looking for.
+Typing in the search engine terms such as “competence outsourcing” or “software development company” in general leads to the situation when we are drowning in the results (and adds) of companies providing not the services we are looking for.
 For sure, we will also find providers who will say that they have solution for our problem.
 And probably half of them will have.
 But if we choose wrong, we will risk for costs and delays.
 So choose wisely.
 What should you pay most attention to?

 Actually the first and the best way of initial verification of potential provider is its website.
 You can find a lot of useful information on it.
 Providers boast about their references, used technologies, models of project management etc. With right caution, it can also be assumed that the best providers appear highest in the search engine results (it’s worth differentiating between search result and advertising).